gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-04/index.md

   - One important change is that we now bundle [kafka-health-check](https://github.com/andreas-schroeder/kafka-health-check) directly with `run-kafka`.
 Previously, this script did not install any health check tool.
 Kafka-health-check runs locally on a Kafka broker and exposes an HTTP interface (by default, port 8000) that will return an HTTP 200 response when the broker is healthy.

-    Technically, this isn't a backwards-incompatible change because you can still query the Kafka listener directly on port 9092, but we want to make sure you're aware that there is now a better way to check the health status of Kafka.
+    Technically, this isn&apos;t a backwards-incompatible change because you can still query the Kafka listener directly on port 9092, but we want to make sure you&apos;re aware that there is now a better way to check the health status of Kafka.

    - In order to accommodate the kafka-health-check tool, we needed to define three separate listeners for Kafka in the [listeners](https://github.com/gruntwork-io/package-kafka/blob/master/modules/run-kafka/config/kafka/server-4.0.x.properties#L45) and [advertised.listeners](https://github.com/gruntwork-io/package-kafka/blob/master/modules/run-kafka/config/kafka/server-4.0.x.properties#L50) properties of the Kafka configuration file: